MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-MailboxPlan.md

 ```

 ### -MaxReceiveSize
-The MaxReceiveSize parameter specifies the maximum size of a message that can be sent to mailboxes that are created or enabled using the mailbox plan.
+The MaxReceiveSize parameter specifies the maximum size of a message that can be sent to the mailbox.
 Messages larger than the maximum size are rejected.

 When you enter a value, qualify the value with one of the following units: